amGodswillOkon/effective-permission-in-android/effectivePermission/README.md

-# Simple code to demonstrates how handle permission gracefully in android
+# Simple code to demonstrates how to handle permission gracefully in android.

-Feel free to use the code both or perhaps send in some pull requests
+Feel free to use the code or perhaps send in some pull requests